DISCLAIMER: Please note that the total costs, breakdown of prices, and foreign exchange may vary.

-This is the longest white water rafting trip in Borneo.
+This is the longest whitewater rafting trip in Borneo.
 The journey will take about 1 ½ – 2 hours of rafting before reaching the ending point.

-We went back to the city and was dropped off at the hotel early again.
+We went back to the city and were dropped off at the hotel early again.
 So we took a rest for an hour.
 After resting I went alone to visit the Kota Kinabalu City Mosque.
 This is the second main mosque in KK.

-The mosque is deemed as the “floating mosque” as it sits on a human made lagoon and has a sublime architectural design.
+The mosque is deemed as the “floating mosque” as it sits on a human-made lagoon and has a sublime architectural design.
 It has a maximum capacity of 12,000 worshipers.

-After that we went to the Centre Point Sabah and strolled around the city.
+After that, we went to the Centre Point Sabah and strolled around the city.

 After that, we visited the Filipino Market.
-These foods are all offered in Filipino Market.
+These foods are all offered in the Filipino Market.
 Point it and they’ll cook it for you for a cheap price.